-As can be seen in (\ref{eqn:x_hat_long}-\ref{eqn:sigma_k_simpler}), the complexity of finding $\hat{x}_{k,j}$, $\mu_{k,j}$ and $\sigma_{k,j}$ values is $O(N^3N_r^3)$ and mainly determined by (\ref{eqn:WP_w_k}) which involves a matrix inversion of size $N_r(N\!+\!J)$.
+As can be seen in (\ref{eqn:x_hat_long})-(\ref{eqn:mu_k}), the complexity of finding $\hat{x}_{k,j}$, $\mu_{k,j}$ and $\sigma_{k,j}$ values is $O(N^3N_r^3)$ and mainly determined by (\ref{eqn:WP_w_k}) which involves a matrix inversion of size $N_r(N\!+\!J)$.
 Moreover, there is no mathematical simplification in the extrinsic bit LLR expression in (\ref{eqn:LLR_WP}) for $M$-QAM signalling due to the summation over symbols unlike the BPSK signalling case discussed in~\cite{Guo2008}.
 Hence, this version of WP approach is not suitable for the graph based LMMSE equalization.
 The expressions in Proposition 1 below provide the key connection between the graph outputs (\textit{a posteriori} mean and variance values) and the WP parameters ($\hat{x}_{k,j}$, $\mu_{k,j}$ and $\sigma_{k,j}$) with no major complexity increase.

-1em \textbf{{Proposition 1:}} WP parameters necessary to evaluate the extrinsic LLR can be found based on the graph outputs, namely a posteriori mean and variance values, through expressions
+\textbf{{Proposition 2:}} WP parameters necessary to evaluate the extrinsic LLR can be found based on the graph outputs, namely a posteriori mean and variance values, through expressions

-The proof of Proposition 1 is given in Appendix A.
+The proof of Proposition 2 is given in Appendices.

-With the help of (\ref{eqn:sigma_k_simpler}) and (\ref{eqn:x_hat_prop}-\ref{eqn:mu_sigma_prop}), the parameters of WP method ($\hat{x}_{k,j}$, $\mu_{k,j}$, $\sigma_{k,j}$) are easily computed by applying simple operations to the graph outputs and utilized in (\ref{eqn:LLR_WP}) to reach the extrinsic bit LLRs related to each transmitted symbol.
+With the help of (\ref{eqn:mu_k}) and (\ref{eqn:x_hat_prop}-\ref{eqn:mu_sigma_prop}), the parameters of WP method ($\hat{x}_{k,j}$, $\mu_{k,j}$, $\sigma_{k,j}$) are easily computed by applying simple operations to the graph outputs and utilized in (\ref{eqn:LLR_WP}) to reach the extrinsic bit LLRs related to each transmitted symbol.
 When we consider the computational complexity of the proposed extrinsic bit LLR computation algorithm, the dominant contribution is due to (\ref{eqn:LLR_WP}) which has $O(N N_tM \log_2M)$ complexity per turbo iteration.
 To reach the overall complexity of the presented turbo receiver structure, one may consider this part, too.
 However, any equalizer structure using $M$-QAM modulation requires an algorithm to obtain the bit LLR values from the symbol probabilities which results in a complexity similar to that of (\ref{eqn:LLR_WP}).

-For a SISO system, the method described above can be easily adapted by setting $N_t\!=\!N_r\!=\!1$ that removes the index $j$ in (\ref{eqn:system_model_WP})-(\ref{eqn:mu_sigma_prop}) which indicates the transmit antenna number.